grey-dev-0/oaters/docs/modules/lava-common.md

 php artisan db:seed --class=CentralAppSeeder
 ```

-This creates all necessary tables for Article, Commerce, and Contact modules in the central database.
+This creates all necessary tables for Article, Commerce, and Common modules in the central database.

 ## Future Enhancements